Sherlock2019/CICD-Terraform-Ansible/README.md

-# CICD-Terraform-Ansible
-CiCd github actions using IAC ansible Terraform for deployment scenario that integrates Ansible, Ansible Tower, and Terraform within a company's operations:

-    Company Profile:

--   Name:   TechSolutions Inc.
--   Industry:   Software Development and IT Services
--   Infrastructure:   Hybrid Cloud (AWS and On-Premises Data Centers)
--   Current Setup:   Infrastructure as Code (IaC) managed with Terraform for provisioning.
-Need for configuration management and automation for deployment and operations.

-    Scenario:

 TechSolutions Inc. has been using Terraform to successfully provision their cloud and on-premises infrastructure.
 However, as their operations have grown, they've encountered challenges with configuration management, application deployment, and operational tasks across their diverse environments.